some background

 standards, performance-based assessments and rubrics (just as most states’ K-12

-schools have been required to implement) and was the first at UNC to integrate
+schools are required to implement) and was the first at UNC to integrate

 sustained, standards-based technology and reformed curriculum into the

-Colorado Council of Teachers of Mathematics (e.g., presentations and committee
+Council of Teachers of Mathematics (e.g., presentations and committee work for

-work for state & regional conferences), and was Vice-Chair of UNC's
+state/regional conferences), and was Vice-Chair of UNC's Professional Education

-introductory statistics courses, a university-wide tutoring lab, and programmatic
+statistics courses, a university-wide tutoring lab, and programmatic assessment

 In 1999, I began an Associate Professor